powwow-capstone/spacemonitor/README.md

 ## Information about the project repository structure
 The project root directory currently has 3 main directories: `backend` ([submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)), `frontend` ([submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)), and `data_analysis`.

+From Atlassian's tutorial on Git submodules:
+> Git submodules allow you to keep a git repository as a subdirectory of another git repository.
+Git submodules are simply a reference to another repository at a particular snapshot in time.
+Git submodules enable a Git repository  to incorporate and track version history of external code.

-> Each of the `backend` and `frontend` directories are Github repositories (I'll call them subrepos) and are linked to our working repository as submodules.
+* Each of the `backend` and `frontend` directories are Github repositories (I'll call them subrepos) and are linked to our working repository as submodules.
 In order to commit changes in both the superproject repository and the corrpesonding Github repository, we need to commit changes to both the subrepos and the superproject repository.
 See more about commits in the "Committing to Github" section.

-> The `data_analysis` directory is a regular directory.
+* The `data_analysis` directory is a regular directory.

 Additionally, both the `frontend` and `backend` repositories each have a `staging` branch.
 Every push to the `master` branch of the `frontend` and `backend` repositories will be automatically deployed to the production instance of our Heroku web app.
 Every push to the `staging` branch of these repositories will be automatically deployed to staging (testing) instance of our Heroku web app.